jeffreycwitt/hn202/docs/class-8.md

   * Caliphs funded translations into Arabic of Greek and Persian texts of science, geography, mathematics, philosophy, and medicine.
   * In 830 a library/research institute was established, known in english as the "House of Wisdom".
   * The "House of Wisdom" was partly established to create translations but also to conduct research.
-  * The primary text of interests were texts dealing with Greek science (Greek plays, poems, etc. were not of as much interest) and philosophy.
+  * The primary texts of interests were those dealing with Greek science (Greek plays, poems, etc. were not of as much interest) and philosophy.
 These texts were likely transported to Baghdad from Constantinople for the purposes of making copies and translations.
-  * One major project was a translation of Aristotle in Arabic, spawning major commentaries that would dramatically affect the interpretation of Aristotle in the West.
+  * One major project was a translation of Aristotle into Arabic, spawning major commentaries that would dramatically affect the interpretation of Aristotle in the West.
-    * Aristotle was particularly interesting because of the comprehensiveness of his work.
+    * Aristotle was particularly interesting because of the comprehensiveness nature of his work.
     * Aristotle offers a possible total world synthesis.
   * Abbasid cultural achievements also included the sophisticated development of Hadith tradition.
 An achievement often attributed to the scholar and jurist Al-Shafi'i's (767-820) (who we will discuss below).